 Serve Resources from Fewer Different Domains

-Sometimes you make the functional requirement are using more and more the plugin on your site, but unconsciously you're using resources from multiple domains.
+Sometimes you make the functional requirement is using more and more the plugin on your site, but unconsciously you’re using resources from multiple domains.

 The browser must create a new connection for each domain that takes time.
 So avoid loading your content with different materials.
 If you have to download CSS, JS, images and upload them to the CDN or your server.